Plato Durham: Early life

 Plato Durham was born on September 20, 1840 in High Shoals, North Carolina to Micajah and Esther Baxter Durham.
 He was the fourth of 13 children.
+He was raised on his father's farm in High Shoals.
 Educated in public schools in his youth, he read law in Rutherfordton when he was 18 years of age before moving to Knoxville, Tennessee to continue his studies under his uncle, Judge John Baxter.

 Upon the outbreak of the American Civil War, Durham enlisted in a Confederate States Army unit in Knoxville.
-He subsequently returned to North Carolina and joined a unit raised in Cleveland County.
-His father and two brothers also fought in the war and died.
+He subsequently returned to North Carolina and joined a unit raised in Cleveland County, Company E, 12th North Carolina Infantry.
+On November 1, 1862, he was elected third lieutenant.
+He was later promoted to the rank of captain.
+He fought in the battles of Fredericksburg, Gettysburg, and Spotsylvania.
+He surrendered at Appomattox Courthouse.
+His father and two brothers also fought in the war and were killed.
+On April 9, 1868, he married Nora Catherine Tracy.
+The two had five children, including Plato Tracy and Robert Lee.